MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-connect-vpn.md

 11. A reply from the remote virtual machine indicates a successful test.
 You can close the virtual machine window.

-You should also do more rigorous data transfer testing; for example, copying different sized files in both directions.
+You should also do more rigorous data transfer testing; for example, copying differently sized files in both directions.

 ### Viewing data transfer statistics through the gateway connection

 If you want to know how much data passes through your site-to-site connection, this information is available in the **Connection** section.
-This test is also another way to verify that the ping you just sent actually went through the VPN connection.
+This test is also another way to verify the ping you just sent actually went through the VPN connection.

 1. While signed in to the user virtual machine in Azure Stack, use your user account to sign in to the user portal.